mendersoftware/mender-docs/07.Server-installation/01.Overview/01.Architecture/docs.md

     category: docs
 ---

 !!!
-Enterprise server will have an enterprise version of the container pulled which will have enterprise features.
+The Enterprise server runs different versions of the containers providing the enterprise features.
 !!!
 For evaluation of the Mender Enterprise Server please [contact us](https://mender.io/contact-us) to gain access to the enterprise containers.

-The architecture below show the case for the Open Source Mender Server that gets set up with the docker compose evaluation.
+The architecture below shows the Open Source Mender Server case set up with the docker-compose evaluation.

 ```